SAFCSP-Team/file-management-project/README.md

 ## Submission
 - Fork the project and add your code to it.
 - Submit a pull request when you complete the project.
-- Create an issue of your questions if you face any trouble solving the project.
+- Create an issue with your questions if you face any trouble solving the project.